kanekop/future-cli/README.md

 The guided mode for CLI beginners is now live!
 Access it with `./future.sh --interactive` to get step-by-step prompts for creating your vision and commitment.

 ### ✅ Internationalization (Complete)
-Automatic language detection is now active:
+Full multilingual support with manual control:
 - Language detected at page load (URL parameter → saved preference → browser language)
 - Direct language selection via URL: `?lang=ja` or `?lang=en`
 - Manual switching with `lang [ja|en]` command
-- Type in Japanese, and the entire interface switches to Japanese automatically
+- Language preference saved for future visits
 - All messages, errors, help text, and social sharing are fully localized
-- Language preference saved for future visits
+- Language setting persists throughout your session (no auto-switching)

 ### ✅ Extended Options (Complete)
 The optional flags for deeper commitment are now available: